 - a.
 There will be a meter availability fee charged per month. - b.
 There will be an electrical usage charge cost per kilowatt determined by the Local public utility. - c.
 Reserve stall assignees shall notify the Port Director of any period when the assigned vessel will not occupy the stall.
-The Port Director, upon payment of a connect/disconnect fee, shall discontinue charging the meter availability fee until the vessel returns. - d.
+The Port Director shall discontinue charging the meter availability fee until the vessel returns. - d.
 Current reserve stall electric rates and fees can be found in Appendix A Fee Schedule